 with lower power consumption

-Our world-leading team of researchers and engineers, led by our Chief Scientist Jake Taylor, have decades of combined experience in the design and implementation of high speed, high performance error correction solutions.
+Our world-leading team of researchers and engineers have decades of combined experience in the design and implementation of high speed, high performance error correction solutions.

 Our dedicated noise team, led by Hari Krovi, builds circuit level noise models for our partners' quantum computing hardware, enabling us to create powerful and efficient decoders tailored to their qubits.